sjl/.plan/README.markdown

 Checked in on the STAR progress.
 It's actually only taking ~5-10 minutes to run each alignment.
 That's not nearly as bad as I expected.

+Initial alignments finished.
+Started digging into what I can actually *do* with the results.
+I found the Integrative Genomics Viewer (IGV) that seems promising.
+Downloaded it and loaded the genome into it, then tried to load the alignments but apparently it wants BAMs, not SAMs, and additionally it wants indexes of the BAMs.

+I looked into how to convert the SAMs to BAMs+indexes.
+Went down a bit of an unnecessary rabbit hole, but it was still productive.
+My initial attempt was using `samtools` to do a bunch of conversion:

+    STAR … # produces Aligned.out.sam

+    samtools view -S -b Aligned.out.sam > sample.unsorted.bam
+    samtools sort sample.unsorted.bam > sample.bam
+    samtools index sample.bam

+This worked, but took a while and wrote a bunch of intermediate files I don't really need.
+Eventually I realized that STAR can produce sorted BAM files itself, so all I need to do with `samtools` is the final indexing.
+Learned a bunch about running STAR too.
+One nice way to save time across all the alignments is to have STAR load the genome index into shared memory once at the beginning and use it for all the alignments, the flush it out at the end:

+    function cleanup {
+        STAR --genomeDir "${genome}" --genomeLoad Remove
+    }

+    trap cleanup EXIT

+    STAR --genomeDir "${genome}" --genomeLoad LoadAndExit

+Then the STAR invocations look like:

+        STAR \
+            --runMode alignReads                \
+            --runThreadN $CORES                 \
+            --genomeDir "${genome}"             \
+            --genomeLoad LoadAndKeep            \
+            --limitBAMsortRAM "${sortram}"      \
+            --outSAMtype BAM SortedByCoordinate \
+            --outBAMcompression 0               \
+            --outBAMsortingThreadN $CORES       \
+            --outFileNamePrefix "${outdir}/"    \
+            --readFilesIn "${in1}" "${in2}"

+I tried putting the temporary directory on `/dev/shm` but it ended up being too much with the persistent genome index also in RAM.
+Unfortunately my order from Crucial is still backordered.
+Oh well, I'll just watch more TNG while I wait for all the alignments to complete.